nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Adding a friend
+1. Adding a friend to gitGud

+    1. Prerequisites: List all friends using the `friend --list` command.
+There should not be a friend with `FRIEND_ID` Draco already stored in gitGud.

+    2. Test case: `friend --add Draco --name Marcus`<br>
+       Expected: Friend with `FRIEND_ID` Draco is added. gitGud states that `FRIEND_ID` is added.

+    3. Test case: `friend --add MrFeely`<br>
+       Expected: Friend with `FRIEND_ID` MrFeely is added. gitGud states that `FRIEND_ID` is added.

+    4. Other incorrect add commands to try: `friend --name Marcus`, `friend --add`, `friend --name`, ...`
+       Expected: Similar to previous.

+2. _{ more test cases …​ }_

-### Deleting a person
+### Adding a game

-1. Deleting a person while all persons are being shown
+1. Adding a game to gitGud

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. Prerequisites: List all persons using the `list --game` command.
+There should not be a game with `GAME_NAME` Valorant already storied in gitGud.

-   1. Test case: `delete 1`<br>
+    2. Test case: `game --add Valorant`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+       Expected: Friend with `FRIEND_ID` Draco is added. gitGud states that `FRIEND_ID` is deleted.

-   1. Test case: `delete 0`<br>
+    3. Test case: `game --add`<br>
-      Expected: No person is deleted.
+       Expected: No person is added.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+2. _{ more test cases …​ }_

+### Linking a friend to a game
+1. Linking a friend to a game in gitGud.

+    1. Prerequisites: There exist a friend with `FRIEND_ID` Draco, and there exists a game with `GAME_NAME` Valorant.

+    2. Test case: `link --friend Draco --game Valorant --user Draconian`<br>
+       Expected: A link between Draco and Valorant is created and Draco's username for Valorant, Draconian, is stored in the link.

+    3. Test case: `link --friend Draco --game --Valorant`<br>
+       Expected: No link is added.
+Error details shown in the status message.
+Status bar remains the same.

+    4. Other incorrect link commands to try: `link --friend Draco --user Draconian`, `link --game Valorant --user Draconian`, `link --friend`, ...
        Expected: Similar to previous.

+2. _{ more test cases …​ }_

+### Deleting a friend

+1. Deleting a friend from gitGud

+   1. Prerequisites: Only one friend with `FRIEND_ID` Draco exists in gitGud.

+   1. Test case: `friend --delete Draco`<br>
+      Expected: Friend with `FRIEND_ID` Draco is deleted. gitGud states that `FRIEND_ID` is deleted.

+   1. Test case: `friend --delete MrFeely`<br>
+      Expected: No friend is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+   1. Other incorrect delete commands to try: `friend --delete`, `...`
+      Expected: Similar to previous.

+2. _{ more test cases …​ }_

+### Deleting a game

+1. Deleting a game from gitGud

+    1. Prerequisites: Only one game with `GAME_ID` Valorant exists.

+    1. Test case: `game --delete Valorant`<br>
+       Expected: Game with `GAME_ID` Valorant is deleted. gitGud states that `GAME_ID` is deleted.

+    1. Test case: `game --delete CSGO`<br>
+       Expected: No game is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect delete commands to try: `game --delete`, `...`
+       Expected: Similar to previous.

 1. _{ more test cases …​ }_

+### Finding friends

+1. Finding friends using a keyword

+    1. Prerequisites: There exists more than one friend in gitGud, one of which has the `FRIEND_ID` Draco.

+    2. Test case: `friend --list`<br>
+       Expected: All friends are listed.

+    3. Test case: `friend --list Draco`<br>
+       Expected: The friend Draco is listed, as his `FRIEND_ID` contains the keyword Draco.

+    4. Test case: `friend --list Dra`<br>
+           Expected: The friend Draco is listed, as his `FRIEND_ID` contains the keyword `Dra`.

+    5. Test case: `friend --list co`<br>
+       Expected: The friend Draco is listed, as his `FRIEND_ID` contains the keyword `co`.

+### Finding games

+1. Finding games using a keyword

+    1. Prerequisites: There exists more than one game in gitGud, one of which has the `FRIEND_ID` Valorant.

+    2. Test case: `game --list`<br>
+       Expected: All games are listed.

+    3. Test case: `game --list Valorant`<br>
+       Expected: The game Valorant is listed, as its `GAME_ID` contains the keyword `Valorant`.

+    4. Test case: `game --list Valo`<br>
+       Expected: The game Valorant is listed, as its `GAME_ID` contains the keyword `Valo`.

+    4. Test case: `game --list ant`<br>
+       Expected: The game Valorant is listed, as its `GAME_ID` contains the keyword `ant`.

 ### Saving data